Norman–Arab–Byzantine culture: Norman–Arab–Byzantine architecture

-The outsides of the principal doorways and their pointed arches of the Monreale Cathedral are magnificently enriched with carving and colored inlay, a curious combination of three styles—Norman–French, Byzantine, and Arab.
+The outsides of the principal doorways and their pointed arches of Monreale Cathedral are magnificently enriched with carving and colored inlay, a curious combination of three styles—Norman–French, Byzantine, and Arab.

 The new Norman rulers started to build various constructions in what is called the Arab-Norman style.
-They incorporated the best practices of Arab and Byzantine architecture into their own art.
+They incorporated elements of Arab and Byzantine architecture, such as domes and pointed arches, into their own art.
+They also used brick, unlike in Normandy and England.

+The first Norman cathedral in Sicily was that of Catania, completed in 1093.
+Only the hulking, fortified-looking east end has survived later destruction and rebuilding.

 The Church of Saint-John of the Hermits, was built in Palermo by Roger II around 1143–1148 in such a style.
 The church is notable for its brilliant red domes, which show clearly the persistence of Arab influences in Sicily at the time of its reconstruction in the 12th century.
 In her Diary of an Idle Woman in Sicily, Frances Elliot described it as "... totally oriental... it would fit well in Baghdad or Damascus".
 The bell tower, with four orders of arcaded loggias, is instead a typical example of Gothic architecture.